aidswidjaja/study/docs/science/s5/chem3.md

 # Chemistry 3
 {: .no_toc }
-## Organic chemistry: Precipitaion, combustion, corrosion, displacement reactions (and all the fun stuff from last year)
+## Organic chemistry: Precipitaion, combustion, decomposition, corrosion, displacement reactions (and all the fun stuff from last year)
 {: .no_toc }

-<label class="label label-blue">In-progress</label>
+<label class="label label-green">Complete</label>

 #### Table of Contents
 {: .no_toc }